naa986/gmail-smtp/gmail-smtp/readme.txt

 * PHP 5.6 or later
 * A Gmail Account
-* A self-hosted WordPress site
+* A self-hosted website running on [WordPress hosting](https://wphowto.net/best-cheap-wordpress-hosting-1689)

 = Gmail SMTP Benefits =